Tinnapop13/PROJECT1-SEC-1-XiaoYiLobsterSlayerTeam/README.md

 ### Each member's learning in the past 5 weeks
 - Natsaran Sae-oueng 65130500022 -
 - Tinnapop Tienbang 65130500023 - setTimeout & setInterval , vue Transition built-in , Watchers , Conditional Rendering , Reactivity Fundamental
-- Papangkorn Kijsakulrat 65130500041 - Vue CompositionAPI, Vue Reactive, Elements of Vue
+- Papangkorn Kijsakulrat 65130500041 - Vue CompositionAPI, Vue Reactivity, Elements of Vue, Team work
 - Phatcharadol Thangplub 65130500046 - Have more familiar with JS syntax and coding style, Have more clear picture in web development process, Vue directive

 ## REFERENCE 📑